 I had never met a long rider before.
 I didn’t know what to expect.
 Bernice Ende has ridden over 30,000 miles across the United States from coast to coast.
 And I felt privileged to meet her, we all did.

-As simple as life is for her, no extras of any kind and little to no possessions, her life is actually very complex.
-We take our homes,barns, cars, closets, storage – all for granted.
+As simple as life is for her, with no extras of any kind and little to no possessions, her life is actually very complex.
+We take our homes, barns, cars, closets, and storage – all for granted.
 When you only have your horse and pack horse, there isn’t much room for extras.
 Her tent is almost extravagant.
 With little more than blankets and a tiny cook stove, her tent is her home.
 And because of her mother, she has a few doilies to make it seem more like home.
-She did say that there is nothing better than being in the desert with a crackling fire, your horses close and a sky full of stars!
+She did say that there is nothing better than being in the desert with a crackling fire, your horses close, and a sky full of stars!
 Simple.

 Bernice is a woman that is very disciplined.
 After teaching ballet for 23 years and giving many kinds of horse riding lessons including dressage, she maintains her strength for riding.
-In her sixties, she does exercises daily and advanced yoga along with chin ups, standing on her head, standing on her hands…well, you get the idea.
+In her sixties, she does exercise daily and advanced yoga along with chin-ups, standing on her head, standing on her hands…well, you get the idea.
 Not so simple.

 Because life goes by at a horses walking pace, approximately 4 miles an hour, her days are long.
 Bernice is always in the moment.
-When your riding horses along highways, on roads and around all kinds of noises, distractions and things flying in the air, you have to be ready with your horse for anything – all the time.
+When your ride horses along highways, on roads, and around all kinds of noises, distractions, and things flying in the air, you have to be ready with your horse for anything – all the time.
 Packs on the horses must be in good order and balanced evenly.
-It takes her about 2 hours to get the horses ready to head out and then 2 hours at night to set up camp, clean tack and eat too.
+It takes her about 2 hours to get the horses ready to head out and then 2 hours at night to set up camp, clean tack, and eat too.
 Simple yet complicated.

 There is so much wisdom in this Long Rider, Bernice Ende.
 And for those that wish to be like her, it will never happen.
 The long rides require much solitude, which she enjoys.
 It requires discipline, which many do not have.
 And giving up all one owns and leaving it behind for many years of the long ride.